A Hero: Legal disputes

 A Hero was inspired by the story of Mohammad Reza Shokri, a man who returned a bag of cash he found while on a leave from a debtors' prison in Shiraz, although Farhadi has stated in interviews that it "was not inspired by a specific news item".
 Azadeh Masihzadeh made a documentary about Shokri from 2014 to 2015, when she attended a workshop taught by Farhadi on documentary filmmaking at the Karnameh Institute in Tehran.
 In the course, Farhadi assigned his students to research and film a documentary about people who had found and returned valuable objects to their original owners.
 According to Masihzadeh, while most students in the class took subjects from a list of excerpts from news media Farhadi provided them with, she decided to work in her hometown of Shiraz to save expenses, and an acquaintance told her that she saw a news story about Shokri on local television.
 Masihzadeh then went to a local newspaper and the TV station that aired the news, obtained permission to film in prison, and met Shokri.
 Farhadi saw rushes and gave her notes at five sessions over six months.
 Five projects in the workshop, including Masihzadeh's, were to be consolidated into one film, with Farhadi's involvement obscured so as not to raise too much expectation.
 Masihzadeh obtained permission from Farhadi to screen her film by itself.
 Under the title All Winners, All Losers, the film screened at the Shiraz Arts Festival in 2018, where it won the Special Jury Prize.
 Later, Masihzadeh was told that the collective film had finally been completed and that her segment would not be included if she continued screening her film.
 With the understanding that Farhadi's name would appear in the credits, she agreed to withdraw her film from festivals.

 In August 2019, when Masihzadeh was enrolled in a screenwriting workshop by Farhadi at the Bamdad Institute in Tehran, Farhadi asked Masihzadeh to sign a document stating that the idea for All Winners, All Losers belonged to Farhadi.
-In the presence of Parisa Bakhtavar, his wife and director of the institute, and secretary Farideh Shafiei, Masihzadeh obliged, which she has since said she did under pressure.
+In the presence of Parisa Bakhtavar, his wife and director of the institute, and secretary Farideh Shafiei, Masihzadeh obliged, which she later said she did under pressure.
 A lawyer for Memento Films, the French producer and distributor of A Hero, later pointed out that the document had no legal value as "ideas and concepts are not protected by copyright".